Inflow & Infiltration (I&I)

 Keeping clear water out of the sewer system

 The District’s purpose is to collect and treat wastewater from homes and businesses.
 But through various ways, excess stormwater and groundwater get into the sanitary sewer system, where it gets cleaned unnecessarily.
-Reducing clear water coming into the sewer system via inflow and infiltration can save money while protecting human health and the environment.
+Reducing clear water coming into the sewer system via inflow and infiltration (I&I) can save money while protecting human health and the environment.

 What is inflow and infiltration?